Choose the Design Type

 Choose a Template for Your Campaign

 You will next have to choose a template for this design, by clicking on the pencil icon:

 Next, the Thrive Architect editor will open and you will be able to select a template for the chosen design.

 The library will have different templates depending on the type of design you have chosen on the previous step (top/bottom ribbon, widget, shortcode):

-Editing your campaign with TAr is the same as editing any other page, or a Thrive Leads form.
+Editing your campaign with Thrive Architect is the same as editing any other page, or a Thrive Leads form.
 You can change colors, add extra elements, edit the text, button design, etc.

 To edit an element from the template, simply select it, and then, the available options will show up on the sidebar editor.

 For example, to start customizing the text, select it and then apply any options you see fit, from the left sidebar editor or from the text panel:

 Another specific feature you can use here is the “Dynamic links” one.
 You have the option of creating a text link that, when clicked, will automatically hide/close the campaign:

 You can read more about how to use this feature in the dedicated section of this article.